What Is TRI Reporting?

 Congress passed the Emergency Planning and Community Right-to-Know Act (EPCRA) in 1986.
 This was in response to concerns associated with:

-- A 1985 release from a similar plant in West Virginia (which hospitalized 28 people according to a New York Time article)
+- A 1985 release from a similar plant in West Virginia which hospitalized 28 people.
+(New York Times article, Ben A. Jackson, August 12, 1985)

 The law behind TRI reporting is included in Section 313 of EPCRA and the specific regulations that must be followed are in 40 CFR Part 372.